-The Wellness Recovery Action Plan®, or WRAP®, is an evidence-based system that is used world-wide by people who are dealing with mental health and other kinds of health challenges, and by people who want to attain the highest possible level of wellness.
+The Wellness Recovery Action Plan®, or WRAP®, is an evidence-based system that is used world-wide by people who are dealing with mental health challenges as well as medical conditions such as diabetes, weight gain and pain management, and life issues like addictions, smoking, and trauma.
+It can also be used as a framework to guide interpersonal relationships in peer support, recovery groups, agencies, and organizations.
+WRAP is being used in many different places including schools, prisons, hospitals, veterans’ facilities, and with children, transition age youth, seniors, and anyone who wants to attain the highest possible level of wellness.
 It was developed by a group of people who have a lived experience of mental health difficulties; people who were searching for ways to resolve issues that had been troubling them for a long time.
-WRAP® involves listing your personal resources, your Wellness Tools, and then using those resources to develop Action Plans to use in specific situations which are determined by you.
-WRAP® is adaptable to any situation.
-WRAP® also includes a Crisis Plan or Advance Directive.
+WRAP involves listing your personal resources, your Wellness Tools, and then using those resources to develop Action Plans to use in specific situations which are determined by you.
+WRAP is adaptable to any situation.
+WRAP also includes a Crisis Plan or Advance Directive.

-WRAP® is universal ― it is for anyone, any time, and for any of life's challenges.
+WRAP is for everything ― it is for anyone, any time, and for any of life's challenges.

 The Wellness Toolbox